OpenNews/srccon/homepage.md

 <a class="btn" href="/sessions/proposals/pitch">Pitch a Session</a>

 Thinking about a session idea for SRCCON 2017?
 We've put together [a proposals guide](/sessions/proposals/guide) to help you out.
+Want to see what sessions have been proposed?
+[We're publishing them as they come in](/sessions/proposals).

 ## Upcoming dates for your calendar:
 * **April 7**: proposals close